skylantix/Website/skylantix_philosophy.md

 Hardware and compute amortization will ensure stable costs while user data remains on owner-managed, privacy-respecting systems.
 No hyperscaler lock-in.

-### Reinvestment and Charity
-Once Skylantix reaches sustainability, **half of all profits beyond the founder’s cap** will be distributed as follows:
-- 50% donated to privacy nonprofits, open-source developers, and digital rights groups (e.g., the Linux Foundation, EFF, smaller open-source maintainers).
-- 50% reinvested into Skylantix infrastructure and new user features.

-This ensures that the project always grows outward—supporting both the ecosystem and the users who made it possible.

 ### User Ownership and Community
-The first 100 long-term users will receive **free lifetime memberships** as a gesture of gratitude and shared ownership.
+Early members are rewarded for their trust and contributions.
 Additional users who make major contributions (testing, documentation, referrals) may also receive lifetime access.

-All users are invited to Mattermost to discuss updates, vote on charity and infrastructure allocations, and provide direct feedback.
+All users are invited to Mattermost to discuss updates, and provide direct feedback.
 Skylantix aims to feel less like a service provider and more like a *digital village*.

 ### Future Expansion
 Over time, Skylantix may split into two branches:
-1. **Skylantix Core (nonprofit cooperative)** – The community-driven, capped user base described above.
+1. **Skylantix Core (cooperative)** – The community-driven, capped user base described above.
 2. **A sister brand (for-profit)** – Offering managed services, consulting, or white-glove hosting at the same ethical standards but under a separate identity.

 This ensures the cooperative stays pure while still allowing the founder and team to experiment commercially.